 However, the lack of a military arm was intentional.
 The League's purpose was to create global peace.

-Therefore, by having its own army and attacking countries who didn't listen, would be the opposite of creating world peace.
+Therefore, having its own army and attacking countries who didn't listen, would have been the opposite of creating world peace.

 Despite the League's limited power, there were times when its sanctions did avoid major wars: